fishingelephants/100-days-of-code/log.md

 I've taken the 100 Days of Code challenge on January 1st, 2018 and this is where I publish my daily progress.

+### Day 46: February 18th, 2018

+**Today's Progress:** Chinese New Year Intermission - Watched Creating Crypto with JavaScript

+**Thoughts:**
+- Another crash course video on the lazy weekends - also another CNY intermission
+- Quick look at what we can build with JavaScript

+**Link to work:** none

 ### Day 45: February 17th, 2018

 **Today's Progress:** Chinese New Year Intermission - Build Your Own Cryptocurrency In 10 Lines Of Codes @devslope